Select another language

 • Creditcards: Widely used and accepted.

 • Safety: We did not experience anything bad, but we took our precautions.
 South Africa has a high crime rate, so we were very careful here.
-We always stayed in safe places, looked for secured parking of our car and never went into the cities after dark.
+We always stayed in safe places, looked for secured parking for our car and never went into the cities after dark.
+In the area of Ladysmith we were warned not to drive certain local roads in the late afternoon.

-• Camping: South Africans are real campers so except for the big cities, campsites are everywhere.
-The price varies between 40 Rand per person per night to about 80 Rand per person per night.
+• Camping: South Africans are real campers and except for the big cities, campsites are everywhere.
+The price varies between 70 Rand per person per night to about 120 Rand per person per night.
 Kruger was 60 Rand per person per night.
 All campsites have hot water, most of the time there is power and sometimes they even have washing machines and dryers that you can use (just put in coins).
 Mostly 4 coins of 2 Rand for the washing machine and 5 coins for the dryer.

 • For most nationalities a visa is not needed.
 You just get an immigration stamp on the border, free of cost .

-• Visa is multiple entry and valid for three months.
+• Visa is multiple entry and valid for 90 days.

 Border crossing

-• ENTRY: We've entered from Mozambique at Giriyondo (Kruger NP).
+• ENTRY 2008: We've entered from Mozambique at Giriyondo (Kruger NP).

-• EXIT: We left to Swaziland at Jeppes Reef.
+• EXIT 2008: We left to Swaziland at Jeppes Reef.

-• ENTRY: We've entered from Swaziland at Lavumisa.
+• ENTRY 2008: We've entered from Swaziland at Lavumisa.

-• EXIT: We left South Africa in Cape Town
+• EXIT 2008: We left South Africa from Cape Town International Airport

 Highlights or not